thegands/portfolio-source/_posts/blog/2016-03-09-deploy-sinatra.md

 4. Add code to create a users table into the migration file and make any other desired adjustments.
 5. Push your changes to OpenShift for deployment:
     5. `git add .`
-    5. `git commit -am "First OpenShift push!"`
+    5. `git commit -m "First OpenShift push!"`
     5. `git push`

 ## Troubleshooting and Maintenance